 Tim Ferriss is a popular author and blogger who is best known for The 4-Hour Workweek.
 Since then, he has followed up with other books such as The 4-Hour Body and The 4-Hour Chef.
 His whole approach to self-development is based on helping people reach their full potential by using the most efficient possible strategies.
 He is always seeking a better, faster and smarter way to do things.
-The 4-Hour Workweek was perhaps most influential book of the last decade to spawn countless amount of entrepreneurial careers, and it has inspired me as well to change my life route and move into online marketing.
+The 4-Hour Workweek was perhaps the most influential book of the last decade to spawn countless amount of entrepreneurial careers, and it has inspired me as well to change my life route and move into online marketing.

 Now, let’s take a look at all three of Tim Ferriss’s books and what they have to offer, not before we give you a chance to win all 3 of his books.
 Yes, that’s right, 3 lucky winners will each get all three books!
-In order to win you HAVE TO subscribe to our newsletter here ( in addition to putting your name below in the widget), and make sure to let us know your first name, otherwise we can’t recognize you.
-The rest of the entries (Facebook, Twitter, commenting and etc.) are bonus entries and increase you chances of winning, however they are not compulsory.
+In order to win you HAVE TO subscribe to our newsletter here ( in addition to putting your name below in the widget), and make sure to let us know your first name, otherwise, we can’t recognize you.
+The rest of the entries (Facebook, Twitter, commenting and etc.) are bonus entries and increase your chances of winning, however, they are not compulsory.
 Good luck!

 The 4-Hour Workweek

 The 4-Hour Workweek was published in 2007 and has been translated into 35 languages and has sold over 1.35 million copies.
 Ferriss promises a great deal in the book’s subtitle: “Escape 9-5, Live Anywhere, and Join the New Rich.”
 Does the book deliver on these lofty promises?